pedroarthuralvesdeoliveira/pedroarthuralvesdeoliveira/README.md

 I am a Software Developer
 -------------------

-Systems Analysis and Development student, working with Bootstrap, CSS, C#, Entity Framework, HTML, JavaScript, Jquery, NodeJS, PostgreSQ, Razor Pages, SQL Server and SolidJS.
+Systems Analysis and Development student, working with Microsoft SSRS, Unisys Linc and SQL Server.

 * 🚀  I'm currently working as a backend developer
 * 🧠  I'm learning C# and its .NET ecosystem, Entity Framework and JavaScript